reactome/container/README.md

 git clone --recursive https://github.com/reactome/container.git
 ```

-Before you can run this project, you need to [install docker](https://docs.docker.com/engine/installation/) and [install docker-compose](https://docs.docker.com/compose/install/) on your system.
+Before you can run this project, you need to [install docker](https://docs.docker.com/engine/installation/) and [install docker-compose](https://docs.docker.com/compose/install/), [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.
 To ease out things, installation instructions are packed in the file [prereqs-ubuntu.sh](https://github.com/reactome/container/blob/master/prereqs-ubuntu.sh) which is a modified version of the one provided by [hyperledger/composer/prereqs-ubuntu.sh](https://hyperledger.github.io/composer/prereqs-ubuntu.sh) and can be executed by:

 ```
 cd container